 If there is one thing I miss while in quarantine, it is space to move.
 Like most dancers in the world right now, I am confined to my 7×11 room with a portable barre.
 A makeshift studio.
 I am grateful for this small space, even though my body longs for the expansive studios I used to soar in not too long ago.
 I miss feeling free.

 I have been enjoying my time taking virtual classes and teaching on online platforms.
-These experiences give me energy and inspiration during these uncertain times.
+They give me energy and inspiration during these uncertain times.
 My heart still mourns canceled performances and postponed opportunities.
 For weeks, I felt the heaviness of disappointment and found it difficult to keep the tears in when the notes of my favorite ballets would play through my speakers.

 I have tried to keep bringing myself back to the present and focus on what I can still do, zooming-in on weaknesses I usually don’t have too much time to sit with.
 Taking a good look at what I need to physically improve upon and discovering exercises to help me reach these goals.
 These have kept me moving but nothing could really heal the sadness I felt not just for myself, but for the world.